"Mother has come with her beautiful song"

 t permission]

-I believe she was the greatest Shaker singer of the 20th century.
+I believe she was the greatest Shaker singer of our time.

 She had a special fondness for Maine Shaker music and such Shaker authors as: Eldress Mary Ann Gillespie ("Redeeming Love") and Elder Otis Sawyer ("Lead Me On To Greater Victory").